 Which basically left a big clean slate on the back wall of the laundry room.

-The Flow Wall system was delivered to me via freight.
+The Flow Wall Wall Panel Packs were delivered to me via freight.
 It was fun watching an 18 wheeler roll down my little street.
 (Does anyone else like big trucks?)

 The system comes with very clear instructions and there are truly only five steps involved.
 (I broke it out into a few more to detail the process, but that’s what I like to do for y’all.)